carneades/carneades-4/README.md

 can be represented using the [Trivial Graph Format](https://en.wikipedia.org/wiki/Trivial_Graph_Format).
 The computed extensions can be exported to DOT, GraphML and plain text.
 - An evaluator for structured arguments, based on a new version of the Carneades Argument Evaluation Structures (CAES) formal model of argument.
-New features of this version of CAES include:
+- New features of version 4 of Carneades include:
     * Support for cyclic argument graphs, cumulative arguments, issue-based information systems (IBIS) and multicriteria decision analysis.
     * Argument graphs can be represented in AGXML, AIF, LKIF, CAF and YAML and exported to DOT, GraphML, PNG, SVG and YAML.
-    * User-definable argument evaluation functions, for deriving relative argument weights from properties of the arguments
+    * User-definable argument weighing functions, for computing the relative weights of arguments based on their properties, such as the authority or effective date of the argumentation scheme applied, or the labels (in, out, undecided) of premises.
+The failure of a premise can weaken or even strengthen an argument without defeating it entirely.
-    * Automatic argument construction via an inference engine implemented using [Constraint Handling Rules](https://dtai.cs.kuleuven.be/CHR/).
+    * Automatic argument construction by applying argumentation schemes to assumptions, via an inference engine implemented using [Constraint Handling Rules](https://dtai.cs.kuleuven.be/CHR/).

 Carneades can visualize both Dung abstract argumentation frameworks and CAES argument graphs using [DOT](http://www.graphviz.org/content/dot-language) and [GraphML](https://en.wikipedia.org/wiki/GraphML).
 We recommend using the free [yEd](http://www.yworks.com/yed) GraphML editor to view the GraphML files.